ChengzhuUwU/LuisaComputeSimulator/README.md

 - **Install required packages:**
     - Cmake > 3.26

-    - For Linux and Windows users:
-      - To you want to use CUDA backend, you need to install NVIDIA CUDA Toolkit (required: CUDA >= 12.0).
-Check the maximum supported CUDA version using `nvidia-smi`.

     - For MacOS users:
       - [Xcode](https://developer.apple.com/cn/xcode/) is required for the support of Metal Backend.